Fiction and Non-Fiction Author

 Jayne Lyons is married and a full time working mother, with one daughter.
-She was born and raised in the UK.
-She has been living in Perth since January 2005 and is a dual Uk and Australian citizen.
+She was born and raised in the UK and has been living in Perth since January 2005.
 Jayne works for a major Australian corporation offsetting carbon emissions.
 She has also worked in the developing world and seen first hand the challenges faced by children there.
 She is passionate about children being given the opportuity to achieve their dreams.
 Jayne loves talking about books and writing to students and adults of all ages and is available as a speaker.

 When Wendy was nine, she wrote a story about an orphan girl living on an island.
 Many years later, she remembered the feeling of writing that story, and started writing Nim’s Island.
 In 2008 the book became the first Australian children’s book to become a Hollywood feature film.
 In 2020, to celebrate 21 years since the publication of the first Nim book, Allen & Unwin have published The Complete Adventures on Nim's Island, including all three Nim stories.